 Inconsistent plotting in the books made Word of God have to emphasize that Yawgmoth, the Big Bad for most of the game's run, is indeed deader than dead.
 As he'd become a god and lived for thousands of years, only to be barely defeated during the Apocalypse storyline, and show up later to Karona (retconned so that it was All Just a Dream), many players to this day assume Yawgmoth will come back.

 The Final Rest spell from GURPS: Magic is a positive take on this.
 When cast on the deceased it prevents resurrection but more importantly stops necromancers from abusing it for their purposes.
+There is also a Perk, generally available only to The Paladin and Warrior Monk types, that makes any foe slain by your hand qualify, and another that protects you from any Unwanted Revival.

 In Deadlands, anyone/anything that dies moves to the Hunting Grounds - essentially a spirit counterpart of the material world.
 From there, it is possible to eventually reach Heaven or Hell, but even that does not have to be permanent.
 However, upon "killing" someone in the Hunting Grounds you have two options.
 They can serve you for seven years (absolute-obedience-no-questions-asked style), or you can devour them.
 At which point you absorb their essence and they utterly cease to exist.